-More Than a Camp for Troubled Girls: Asheville Academy for Girls Helps Wyoming Girls
+More Than a Camp for Troubled Girls: Asheville Academy Helps Wyoming Girls

-There are many reasons to choose Asheville Academy for Girls in order to help struggling girls from Wyoming overcome their troubles.
-At Asheville Academy for Girls, struggling girls are never far removed from the local community.
-Unlike a typical residential program such as a camp for troubled girls, Asheville Academy for Girls is tightly integrated into the local community.
-Rather than isolating the students from the real world, Asheville Academy for Girls encourages students to learn healthy mechanisms to better understand the world and form healthy relationships.
+There are many reasons to choose Asheville Academy in order to help struggling girls from Wyoming overcome their troubles.
+At Asheville Academy, struggling girls are never far removed from the local community.
+Unlike a typical residential program such as a camp for troubled girls, Asheville Academy is tightly integrated into the local community.
+Rather than isolating the students from the real world, Asheville Academy encourages students to learn healthy mechanisms to better understand the world and form healthy relationships.
 The level of community involvement also helps the students learn their place in the world and observe the immediate effects of their actions on their surroundings.

 For many of our students, a traditional learning experience is difficult.
-But with Asheville Academy for Girls, they can, once again, find joy in learning.
-At Asheville Academy for Girls, we welcome Wyoming girls 10-14 to our beautiful North Carolina campus.
+But with Asheville Academy, they can, once again, find joy in learning.
+At Asheville Academy, we welcome Wyoming girls 10-14 to our beautiful North Carolina campus.
 For more information, call 800.264.8709 today!

-Asheville Academy for Girls, a Camp For Troubled Girls helps Wyoming girls struggling with issues similar to those below:
+Asheville Academy, a Camp For Troubled Girls helps Wyoming girls struggling with issues similar to those below:

 – Social Struggles